Skip to main content

 Complete Eligibility Table: Saudi e-Visa by Nationality

-Current eligibility status for the most common nationalities among UAE residents
+The qualifying route for the most common nationalities among UAE residents

 UAE (Emirati)

-e-Visa Eligible?
+e-Visa Online?

 Not needed